People

 Commercial

 James regularly advises, drafts pleadings, and attends hearings in general contractual disputes and issues of tortious liability.
-He also has a wealth of experience in specialised matters such as those arising under the Companies Act, asset purchase agreements, finance agreements, telecommunications contracts, forex trading platforms, spread betting platforms and debt claims.
-James also has particular expertise in insolvency matters and leads Chambers’ insolvency sub-group.
+He has a wealth of experience in specialised matters such as civil fraud, asset purchase agreements, finance agreements, consumer credit agreements, telecommunications contracts, forex trading platforms, spread betting platforms, cryptocurrency and digital assets.

 Notable Cases